panchishin/alphabeta/README.md

 ```

 ### generateMoves( state )
+> Must return a list of states or the empty list '[]' if no moves are available

 The generateMovesFunction that you provide is a synchronous function that returns a list of possible states like so:

 ```js